newrelic/nr1-account-maturity/docs/guide/index.md

 Use the **Advanced Filtering** options to include non-reporting entities in your reports (they are excluded by default), or to apply a tag filter to further refine the scope of entities included.
 A tag filter is simply a NRQL-compliant query string specifying the tag and target value, for instance: `tag.env = 'uat'`.

-The example configuration above targets all product capabilities for accounts that include the term "Demo", and which are owned by the labs team.
+The example configuration above targets all product capabilities for accounts that include the term "Demo", and which are owned by the docs team.

 Once the filters are configured, click either `Save and Run` or `Run` to generate a score.